pookatv/InitfsTools/README.md

 The ultimate toolsuite for all things InitFS related, featuring multi-format decryption support, a command dictionary, type extractor, diff checker, and more.

+Note: If an InitFS file asks for an AES key, I will not provide it.
+A quick google search may help.

 Massive thank you to the original FrostyToolsuite team, you can check them here: https://github.com/CadeEvs/FrostyToolsuite

 ## Features